Crown Jewels of the United Kingdom: Swords

 Before the investiture, the unwieldy Sword of State is exchanged for the lighter Sword of Offering, which is described as "the one true coronation sword".
 Commissioned by George IV for his extravagant 1821 coronation, its gilded leather sheath is encrusted with 1,251 diamonds, 16 rubies, 2 sapphires and 2 turquoises.
 The sword has a partly blued and gilt steel blade, and its handle is set with 2,141 diamonds, 12 emeralds and 4 rubies.
 The stones are arranged to form roses, thistles, shamrocks, oak leaves and acorns.
 Two diamond lion heads, one at each end of the cross-piece, have ruby eyes.
 George paid more than £5,000 for the sword out of his own pocket in a radical change from the austere £2 swords used by his 18th-century predecessors.
 It remained in the Royal family's personal ownership until 1903 when it was deposited with the Crown Jewels and has been used at every coronation since 1911.
 A monarch is girded and blessed using the sword, which is returned to the Keeper of the Jewel House by the Abbey for a token sum of £5, (Note: Prior to decimalisation in 1971 the sword was redeemed for 100 shillings.) and is borne unsheathed for the rest of the ceremony.

 The 17th-century Irish Sword of State was held by the Lord Lieutenant of Ireland (a viceroy) prior to Ireland's independence from the UK in 1922 and has been displayed in the Jewel House since 1959.
 The handle takes the form of a lion and a unicorn and is decorated with a Celtic harp.
 Each new viceroy was invested with the sword at Dublin Castle where it usually sat across the arms of a throne, representing the king or queen in their absence.
 It was borne in procession in front of monarchs during their official visits to Dublin.
 In June 1921 the sword was present at the official opening of the Parliament of Northern Ireland by George V. The sword was displayed at Dublin Castle in 2018 as part of the 'Making Majesty' exhibition – the first time it had been to Ireland in 95 years.

 St Edward's Staff

 St Edward's Staff is a 1.4 m ceremonial gold walking stick made for Charles II in 1661.
 It has a plain monde and cross at the top and a steel pike at the bottom.
 This object is almost certainly a copy of the long rod mentioned in the list of royal plate and jewels destroyed in 1649, although the pre-Interregnum version was gold and silver and topped by a dove.
 The staff's intended role in the coronation has been forgotten since medieval times, and so it is carried into the Abbey by a peer as a holy relic and laid on the altar, where it remains throughout the ceremony.
+Contemporary records suggest that Charles II walked down the aisle with it in procession from the entrance of the Abbey.